Tag: new york

 Hartford vs. Waterbury, 1887.

-In a turn of events, Brady became a part owner of an ice skating rink in Brooklyn and head of the Brooklyn Ice Polo Club.
-He joined former Mets manager Jim Mutrie in an enterprise seeking to form a national ice polo league during the fall of 1887.
-At that time, ice polo was a form of ice hockey rapidly growing in popularity throughout the northeastern United States.
-Brady and Mutrie traveled the country in search of ice polo players and supporters, but the venture never panned out.
-Brady, the entrepreneur and sportsman, resumed baseball activities in 1888 for the Jersey City Skeeters of the Central League.
+In a new endeavor, Brady became part-owner of an ice skating rink in Brooklyn and took on the role of head of the Brooklyn Ice Polo Club.
+Teaming up with former Mets manager Jim Mutrie, they aimed to establish a national ice polo league in the fall of 1887.
+Ice polo, the forerunner to ice hockey, was quickly gaining popularity in the northeastern United States.
+Brady and Mutrie traveled across the country seeking players and sponsors, but the venture ultimately proved financially unsuccessful.

 Stephen A. Brady, Hartfords, 1887.